-This post contains affiliate links.
+Karla Types contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you use these links to buy something I may earn a commission at no additional cost to you.
+See my Disclosure Policy for more information.
 Thank you.

 PLITVICE LAKES OR KRKA NATIONAL PARK: Location